ngauthier/oo-web-go-post/post.md

 log.Fatal(http.ListenAndServe(":8080", nil))
 ```

-I would call this first way of creating a web application the "functional" way or the "package level" way, because we use package level functions to access a hidden global http server and a hidden global logger instance.
-We're just using an inline function for our handler.
+I would call this first way of creating a web application the "functional" way or the "package level" way, because we use package level functions to access a hidden global http server and a hidden global logger instance and we're just using an inline function for our handler.

 Let's rewrite this example to make something runnable as a `main` package file that responds to `/foo` and logs `request to foo` using go's log package:

 ```go
 package main